get-convex/ai-town/ARCHITECTURE.md

 });
 ```

-In the future, we'd also like to quantize and compress the historical values to keep the history buffers small, since
+By specializing to just continuous numeric quantities, we can compress these buffers.
+It's important to keep
-they're sent to every observing client on every step for every moving character.
+these history buffers small since they're sent to to every observing client on every step for every moving character.

 ## Client-side game UI (`src/`)